 - Use the color of your home as a guide to see which colors will show up well against it.

 - Also, look at the surrounding foliage and flowers for cues, and decide whether you want to harmonize or contrast.

-Once you have decided on a course, there are a wealth of possibilities that you can explore
+Once you have decided on a course, there is a wealth of possibilities that you can explore.

 Bring in Color Through Chairs and Hammocks

 Color doesn't just come from cushions or pillows, and you can easily explore using brightly colored chairs in all kinds of different materials and styles such as Retro metal furniture.

 The Tolix chair, which comes in metal, can be used indoors or out.
 You can now find outdoor wicker furniture in different colors, too.
 Painted wood or resin furniture colors can range from pastels to primaries.
 Use slings and hammocks with colorful fabric to provide strong color accents.